Damon Hill: After racing

 In retirement Hill has continued to be involved with cars and motorsport.
 He founded the Prestige and Super Car Private Members Club P1 International with Michael Breen in 2000; Breen bought Hill out in October 2006.
 Hill also became involved in a BMW dealership, just outside Royal Leamington Spa, that bore his name and an Audi dealership in Exeter.
+Although his salary as a driver was low for all of his teams other than Arrows, he has amassed a fortune estimated at $30 million USD.

 In April 2006, Hill succeeded Jackie Stewart as President of the British Racing Drivers' Club (BRDC).
+He presided over the securing of a 17-year contract for Silverstone to hold Formula One races, which enabled the circuit to see extensive renovation work.

+He has managed the career of Steven Kane, who has since gone on to become a race winner in the British Touring Car Championship and the Kumho BMW Championship and a successful Endurance racer with Bentley.

 In 2009 he received an Honorary Fellowship from the University of Northampton recognising his successful career and his connection with Northampton through Silverstone and the BRDC.

 Hill also made a UK television advert with F1 commentator Murray Walker for Pizza Hut, in which Walker commentated on Hill's meal as if it were a race.
 Hill has also appeared on many British television programmes, including Top Gear, This is Your Life, TFI Friday, Shooting Stars and Bang Bang, It's Reeves and Mortimer.

+In 2019, Hill supported a team in the Brands Hatch Indy KA 500 round of the inaugural EuduroKA Season, that included Eric Boullier as one of the drivers.